FRC1257/robotics-training/docs/java/1-Basics/2-Variables.md

 * First, we must put the type of the variable: `int`
   * In this case, `int` stands for integer, so the variable can be any whole number
+  * Declaring the "bucket" type
-* Next, we put the variable name: `variable`
+* Next, we put the variable name: `myFirstVariable`
+  * Making the "bucket" label
 * Finally, we must declare its value, which we do with `= 0`
+  * Filling the bucket with something

 We can manipulate the values in this expression.
-For instance, we can reassign our variable to another value `variable = 5;` Since we have already declared the type of `variable` and we are simply modifying the contents, we do not need to put `int` again.
+For instance, we can reassign our variable to another value `myFirstVariable = 5;`Since we have already declared the type of `myFirstVariable` and we are simply modifying the contents, we do not need to put `int` again.

 We can also use variable in relation to each other.
 To see this, we can use two variables, `int var1 = 3;` and `int var2 = 4`.
 We can then write `var1 = var2 + 3`.
 This would set the value of `var1` to 7, and erase its original value of 3.
+You can think of this as first looking inside the `var2` bucket and seeing that there is `4` inside.
+Then, we add this to `3` to get `7`.
+We then take the `var1` bucket and throw away the value of `3` in it.
+Then, we put the value of `7` inside it.

 ## Variables Example